 - Sesame Seeds

-- White Granulated Sugar: or substitute with cane sugar, brown sugar, honey or maple syrup.
+- White Granulated Sugar: Or use cane sugar, brown sugar, honey or maple syrup.

 Note: Asian ingredients are typically available at most Asian grocery stores or check online, like on Amazon.